Benjamin Lucraft: Parliamentary reform

-The reform of voting rights for Parliamentary elections had long been an issue.
-An Act of Parliament in 1809 made the purchase of votes illegal and was one of a series of Parliamentary Acts which dealt with minor abuses of the electoral process during the first part of the 19th century.
+The reform of voting rights for parliamentary elections had long been an issue.
+An act of Parliament in 1809 made the purchase of votes illegal and was one of a series of acts of Parliament which dealt with minor abuses of the electoral process during the first part of the 19th century.

-The Great Reform Act of 1832 had made some steps to change the way Parliament was elected with the old system of rotten boroughs with just a handful of voters, literally less than 10 people in some cases, was swept away.
+The Reform Act 1832 had made some steps to change the way Parliament was elected with the old system of rotten boroughs with just a handful of voters, literally less than 10 people in some cases, was swept away.

 The underlying problem of the representation of the people, by which was meant a wider franchise than just the county set or the propertied land-owners, was not addressed.
 By the 1860s Lucraft was active as a representative of the Furniture Workers and as such sat on the General Council of the International Working Men's Association, The First International.

 The years in which Lucraft was involved in the agitation for the extension of the franchise into the later sixties was the most influential period of his career.
 At this stage he ranked as an ultra-radical in terms of British politics.
 He understood the crucial importance of the craft unions in any viable working-class political movement and accepted a need for militant action to achieve defined aims and goals.

 After Garibaldi's visit to London the English members of the General Council, including Lucraft, had taken a prominent part in the founding of the Reform League in 1865 which led to the agitation culminating in the Reform Act 1867.
 Lucraft was a member of the Council and the Executive of the Reform League.

 The Trades Unions had been unenthusiastic about political, as opposed to industrial, reform and after the failure of the mildly reformist Liberal bill of 1866 the Reform League was in danger of going under.
 Lucraft was the key figure in deliberately soliciting the participation of the Trades Unions and in breaking down their reservations, paving the way for the demonstrations of 1866–1867.

 The modest programme that Edward Beales and George Howell, leaders of the League, were promoting began to be challenged by Lucraft in April 1866 when he started weekly outdoor meetings on Monday nights on Clerkenwell Green – thereby reached out to working-class groups hitherto unresponsive to more traditional political agitation.
 They had a wagon for a platform, a band to lead the singing, and a banner for the men from Clerkenwell.
 Once Lucraft had taken the initiative the executive felt obliged to vote to subsidise the Clerkenwell Green events.